 PRINCE WILLIAM COUNTY

 Prince William County extends from the Potomac River all the way north past Haymarket while engulfing the independent city of Manassas.
 Prince William County has one common facility for their district and circuit courts, and it can be found at 9311 Lee Avenue in Manassas.
 The County actually saw a downtick in a lot of common areas of crime enforcement in 2010 including drug, weapons, and DUI charges.
 Drug arrests fell from 1,290 in 2009 to 1,186 in 2010.
 Weapons charges from 55 to 37, and DUI’s from 2,116 to 2,046.
-However, if you are in need of criminal defense in Prince William County contact our attorneys to find out how they may be able to help you.
+However, if you are facing criminal charges and are in need of criminal defense in Prince William County contact our attorneys to find out how they may be able to help you.

 The Independent City of Alexandria, located inside the beltway but across the river from Washington D.C., is a very populated area with a lot of citizens who make their way into the city everyday for work.
 The City saw a pretty steep drop in the overall crime rate from 2009 to 2010.
 The violent crimes fell only 0.9 percent, but what the City describes as nuisance crimes (prostitution, gambling, DUI) fell almost 17 percent; an overall drop of 694 cases.
 The Alexandria courthouse, where many of these criminal cases will be heard can be found along King Street.